 The Master Site Plan provides the central framework for the future of Twin Rocks Friends Camp.
 Its full implementation will likely cost $10-15 million and perhaps require 30 years to accomplish.
-Therefore, over time the Plan’s details may deviate from its original concept – but the basic Master Plan model is expected to remain constant.
+Therefore, over time the Plan’s details are sure to deviate from its original concept – but the basic Master Plan model is expected to remain constant.

-Twin Rocks has been focusing its immediate efforts in several key areas – most notably implementing the initial portion of the Greenway that is so central to the Master Plan.
+Twin Rocks focused its first eight years in several key areas – most notably implementing the initial portion of the Greenway that is so central to the Master Plan.

 Create Green Space

-- Initial Greenbelt Established.
-A greenway corridor has been created stretching from the Cabins of the Trees to the Shorebird Cabins, and east to the Athletic Field.
-Fire pits, picnic tables, patios, and camp games are being placed in strategic locations to provide the beginnings of the Greenbelt.
+- Initial Greenbelt Established: A greenway corridor has been created stretching from the Cabins of the Trees to the Shorebird Cabins, and east to the Athletic Field.
+Fire pits, picnic tables, patios, and camp games have been placed in strategic locations to provide the Greenbelt.

-- Roadways Re-Located.
-Roads that for years ran through the center of camp have recently been replaced by a road that runs along the camp’s perimeter.
-The new 2-lane road will ultimately be paved, reducing the gravel-causing dust that has tended to cloud the camp in years past.
-This "parkway" is the key component to fundraising efforts taking place in 2010-2014 (see top of page).
+- Roadways Re-Located: Roads that for years ran through the center of camp have recently been replaced by a road that runs along the camp’s perimeter.
+This “parkway” was the key component to fundraising efforts in 2010-2014.

-- Parking Re-Located.
-A new parking lot to the east of the Cabins of the Trees now enables these cabins to become vehicle-free, with the area between the cabins replaced by sidewalks, attractive landscaping and a fire circle.
-Parking for Recreational Vehicles (RVs) have been moved to the camp’s perimeter.
+- Parking Re-Located: A new parking lot to the east of the Cabins of the Trees now enables these cabins to be vehicle-free, with the graveled area between the cabins replaced by sidewalks, attractive landscaping, and a fire circle.
+Parking for Recreational Vehicles (RVs) has been moved to the camp’s perimeter.

 Create and Retain Top-Notch Cabins